Teja220/Power_BI-Projects/README.md

 # Welcome to My Power BI Projects Repository!

 ## About Me
-I am a passionate data enthusiast currently focusing on enhancing my data visualization and analysis skills with Power BI.
-I enjoy diving deep into datasets to extract insights that can help in decision-making processes.
-This repository showcases my journey into the world of data analysis with a few key projects I've worked on.
+I am a passionate data enthusiast with a strong focus on data visualization and analysis using Power BI and Tableau.
+I have developed a solid foundation in various visualization techniques, allowing me to dive deep into complex datasets and extract actionable insights that drive decision-making.
+This repository showcases my journey into the world of data analysis, featuring key projects where I applied advanced visualization methods to uncover trends, patterns, and solutions.

 ## Projects